 The necessary compensation habitats and other compensation measures (environmental mitigation and replacement measures) are defined in detail during the Environmental Impact Assessments.
 Environmental Impact Assessments are part of the standard approval procedure for new and rehabilitation projects.
-For hydro power plants, the concession conditions for using the water often also include measures to protect biodiversity.
-In special cases, additional protection plans agreed with the authorities have to be implemented.
-Investments and expenses related to environmental protection are usually part and parcel of all major infrastructure projects and are therefore included in the project costs.
+For hydro power plants, the concession conditions for using the water often also include measures to pro-